Operational Response Plan

 Farmers markets are essential, just like grocery stores or food banks.
 Our goal is to make sure we provide safe access to high quality locally produced farm products.
 We are also be fully operational with WIC and SNAP benefits.
 It is imperative to our community that this food access remains available, and we are committed to making it safe.
 Here is a summary of requirements for the market to open on schedule:

 - Social Distancing Required: we will be placing vendors more than 6 feet apart and marking the ground for waiting spots.
 We will have a social distancing officer that will monitor how many people are at the market and encourage social distancing.

 - Products will need to kept away from customers.
 Vendors can keep on a table behind and use an empty table in front OR vendors can make displays with clear plastic so customers can see and point to what they want OR vendors can fence off the booth.
-No customers will be allowed in vendor booths.

 - Hand sanitizer and surface sanitizers will be required at every booth.
 Vendors must sanitize surfaces every 30 minutes.
 Here is a link to disinfectants and sanitizers: https://www.beyondpesticides.org/programs/antibacterials/disinfectants-and-sanitizers